jukaLang/juka-website/docs/install/azure-function.md

 ---
-sidebar_position: 99
+sidebar_position: 8
 ---

-# Azure Function
+# Running Azure Function

 ### Running Locally
 Juka can run locally without Azure Web server if you prefer to